Freddie Freeman Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- Braves pitchers combine to give up the second-fewest home runs in baseball (141 total, 1.1 per game).
+- The Braves surrender the second-fewest home runs in baseball (141 total, one per game).

-- In his most recent outing on Tuesday against the Colorado Rockies, the right-hander threw six innings, giving up four earned runs while surrendering eight hits.
+- The righty last appeared on Wednesday against the Colorado Rockies, when he tossed six innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.